A tired woman rests on the floor with a mopAt this point in history, who could say no to an extra few hours of sleep or a nice afternoon nap?

 For years the topic of subclinical hypothyroidism and whether it needs to be treated at all has been a topic of discussion in the medical community.
 Recent studies by Dr Samuels and her research team at the Oregon Health & Science University in Portland have helped to solve this problem by testing a range of hypothyroidism patients with varying levels of medication.

-They found that there actually wasn’t a different between patients’ energy expenditure or body composition when their medication was adjusted to bring their hormone levels to almost-normal values compared to normal values.
+They found that there actually wasn’t a difference between patients’ energy expenditure or body composition when their medication was adjusted to bring their hormone levels to almost-normal values compared to normal values.
 They did find that patients felt better when they thought they were on the highest dose of medication, whether they actually were or not.

 In short, most cases of subclinical hypothyroidism don’t show symptoms, don’t usually benefit from medication, and mostly resolve on their own.
-This means for a person trying to find the solve the case of their fatigue, slightly abnormal thyroid results are usually a red herring.
+This means for a person trying to solve the case of their fatigue, slightly abnormal thyroid results are usually a red herring.

 What’s going on then?